LukeGrahamLandry/franca/devlog.md

   - heh, emit_ir actually does it in the frontend anyway, and none of the .ssa tests have scalar struct parc. makes this whole operation a bit silly. ah ok import_c doesn't do it tho, so before it wouldn't have worked calling a franca function on wasm with a scalar struct parameter.
+- for saving signeture before you have a callsite. did it's own thing that directly calls abi.sel_call instead of compiling a whole fake function for it. still not happy with the added repetitive code.
+- trying to make declare_alias less insane.
+  - gave up on my old idea and made push_fixup check symbol.alias and recurse until it finds the real one.
+  - added a special thing for aliases in incremental.fr to fix the printf call in import_wuffs/test.fr which has to go through multiple layers of modules. that was confusing.
+  - now i want to get rid of verbose_bounce_body
+    - things that use choose_inode64_on_applex8664 crash on native (but not AOT and not when NO_CACHE=1, just cached->jit). it's an unfilled loadaddr_bits of an import (not of the alias tho). it works on amd, not arm. right, it's the same problem as i fix in emit_suspended_inlinables when `got_indirection_instead_of_patches && !link_libc`, the `name$INODE64` versions don't exist on arm so the patch is never filled, but it needs to be able to produce a null address and just not call it. the pending GOT access is a hlt. worked before because it was getting the address of a local trampoline.
+    - now repl.fr has an unfilled call_symbol in get_info.
+      it's a #redirect on a `!=` overload (`ne__1020 -> ne__3472` is for Type).
+      declare_alias needs to only move the fixups to the target if it's pending. if it's already done, it won't do fixups again, so it does them itself at the end of declare_alias.
+    - now native works but not wasm. need a whole dance of syncronising thier got_lookup_offset for wasm-jit.
+    - wasm bf2ir: `add_numbers: invalid argument for op push RNull:0`.
+      doesn't like CodegenTask.FromCache
+      wtf, where's it even getting a call_indirect from? woah!! that was a mistake in SaveSign, need to call reset_scratch at the end.
+      - also fixed inlcalls leaking scratch, which was fine because everybody else resets at the beginning, but that's why i didn't immediately notice that mistake in SaveSign, so it's more robust now perhaps.
+    - delete verbose_bounce_body

 ## (Aug 25)

 - taking a break; porting a parser generator i did in university
 - fixed unfilled fixup for symbol_memmove when